FHGDev/browsercraft/README.md

   gulp less       # will compile only the LESS assets

   gulp watch      # will watch the JS and LESS assets and compile them when
-                  # they are modified, recommended during development
+                  # they are modified

   gulp watch-js   # will only watch the JS assets

   gulp watch-less # will only watch the LESS assets
   ```
+  Start the server in dev mode using `node server --dev` to serve uncompiled
+  files during development.

 # Contributing:
   - Fork this repository and set it up on your computer.